adamdavies1915/recipe-site/README.md

 1. containerize the application
 1. add deployments using heroku, digital ocean, etc...
 1. add integration tests using puppeteer, webdriver, playwright, etc...

+## Assumptions and Decisions

+- 95% of my time on this project was in the frontend, A lot of time was spent familiarising myself with class based react components as I've been working in a code base with only functional for the last couple of years.
+I am also not used to connect redux architecture, having only used the hooks in the past.
+- I timeboxed switching over the frontend project to be typescript.
+It hit a snag with the react typings not showing up so left it.
+Would definitely be an improvement for the app to add types.
+- I also timeboxed converting the react components to be Functional but worked out it would take too much of my 4 hours to convert it.
+- I used HTML elements with styled components as that was mostly out Home was done.
+I would replace these with Martial UI elements and useStyles.